March 23, 2026

 • Add the Speckles

-Dip a pastry brush into the cocoa mixture.
+Dip a brush into the cocoa mixture.

 Tried this recipe?Let us know how it was!